nemarvin/nemarvin.github.io/aboutme.md

 I teach history at the University of Arkansas at Little Rock, where I am also a Gender Studies affiliate faculty member.

-I was born and raised in New Hampshire.

 ![National_River_Park_Arkansas](fotoreminismaller.jpg)